How to Sort-Object Array by property or key in Typescript?

 ES6 way sorting Array of an object by key property

-Let’s sort an array of the object by key property in ascending and descending order
+Let’s sort an array of objects by the key property in both ascending and descending orders.

 var countries = [